 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per-article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Factual Reporting: MIXED

-Founded in 2016 and based in Kenya “Faith Panda is a media startup that was created for the sole purpose of sharing inspirational and captivating stories around the world.”
+Founded in 2016 and based in Kenya, “Faith Panda is a media startup that was created for the sole purpose of sharing inspirational and captivating stories around the world.”
 This website does have a medical dislcaimer that recommends consulting a doctor in lieu of their medical advice.
 The domain is registered to Jack Panaito.

 Funded by / Ownership

-Faith Panda does not disclose ownership on the website, however the domain is registered to Jack Panaito.
+Faith Panda does not disclose ownership on the website; however, the domain is registered to Jack Panaito.
 Faith Panda is funded through online advertising.

 Analysis / Bias

 In review, Faith Panda is a health and homeopathic news blog that occasionally promotes pseudoscience.
 Many articles detail miracle cures through foods and incredible preventative properties that are not supported by science.
 They also have stories of miracle cures through prayer.
-Faith Panda spreads fear of GMO’s that is not supported by the consensus of scientists.
+Faith Panda spreads fear of GMOs that is not supported by the consensus of scientists.
 While there are many articles that contain sound information, such as advocating for vaccinating children, there are many more that are not scientifically based.

-Overall, we rate Faith Panda a Moderate Pseudoscience website for promotion of miracle cures.
-(D. Van Zandt 8/2/2017) Updated (12/15/2018)
+Overall, we rate Faith Panda as a Moderate Pseudoscience website for promoting miracle cures.
+(D. Van Zandt 8/2/2017) Updated (10/14/2022)

 Last Updated on May 24, 2023 by Media Bias Fact Check